maccceo/recruitment-backend-track/README.md

 ## Key features

-**User Management**: Registration, authentication, and permission management **Tax Profiles**: Creation and management of tax profiles for companies and individuals **Invoice Management**: Creation, modification, and archiving of electronic invoices **Advanced Search**: Filter invoices by their fields
+- **User Management**: Registration, authentication, and permission management
+- **Tax Profiles**: Creation and management of tax profiles for companies and individuals
+- **Invoice Management**: Creation, modification, and archiving of electronic invoices
+- **Advanced Search**: Filter invoices by their fields

 ## Getting Started

-1. Clone the repository:
+1. Clone this repository:

     ```
     git clone https://github.com/maccceo/recruitment-backend-track